GeologicalSurveySouthAustralia/SARIG-Catalogue-CSW/README.md

 ## How to run API request using Python?
 - An API call has three parts; the API address, the action requested and any filters on the data to be returned.
-- Please refer to the Jupyter notebook page here to start:
+- Please refer to the Jupyter notebook page below to start.
-   Access SARIG CSW from Notebook:  <https://github.com/GeologicalSurveySouthAustralia/SARIG-Catalogue-CSW/blob/main/SARIG%20CSW%20Notebook.ipynb>
+- Access SARIG CSW from Notebook:  <[https://github.com/GeologicalSurveySouthAustralia/SARIG-Catalogue-CSW/blob/main/SARIG%20CSW%20Notebook.ipynb](https://github.com/GeologicalSurveySouthAustralia/SARIG-Catalogue-CSW/blob/194f46b18ea6665695522dd1600d4b3eb894b6dc/Access%20SARIG%20CSW%20from%20Notebook.ipynb)>